MercerK/babel-plugin-transform-graal-imports/README.md

 # Background

+[GraalVM](https://www.graalvm.org/) is a JDK distribution written in Java and other JVM languages along with support for JavaScript, Ruby, Python, etc. This allows you to write JavaScript code in order to access Java classes during runtime.

+Depending on the configuration of the GraalVM environment, you may be limited to only accessing those Java classes by using `Java.type('java.util.Map')`.
+While it does function, type definitions become a bit of a challenge.
+If you wanted to extend the type definitions with additional classes for other Java dependencies, you'll need to import the primary module, extend it, perform black magic, repeat for each instance, and pray it works.
+It is painful, but it does build character!

 This plugin was created to solve a problem within the [Grakkit](https://github.com/grakkit/grakkit) ecosystem.
 Grakkit is a Minecraft Java Plugin that leverages GraalVM, which allows existing JavaScript developers to learn Minecraft Plugin development without having to drink Java.